-- an event is defined as a homothetic increase/decrease of the load with respect to the base case (coefficient x ∈ [0, 25; 4]). - an event (value of x) is considered acceptable if the corresponding demand level can be served while respecting voltage constraints, an Optimal Power Flow being run to find out if the event is feasible. - the value of the severity function for an event x is chosen equal to the number of iterations of the OPF to convergence.
-If convergence does not occur, S(x) is set to an arbitrary high value (1000).
+- an event: a homothetic increase/decrease of the load with respect to the base case (coefficient x ∈ [0, 25; 4]). - an acceptable event: the corresponding demand level can be served while respecting voltage constraints (formulation as an Optimal Power Flow problem). - the severity function: chosen equal to the number of iterations of the OPF to convergence, or set to an arbitrary high value (1000) if convergence does not occur.